-- 1. Games will consist of two (2) 10-minute halves with a three (3) minute halftime. - 2.
+- 1. Games will consist of two (2) 20-minute halves with a three (3) minute halftime. - 2.
 The clock will run continuously during the 1st half, unless stopped by a: - a.
 Team time-out starts on the snap - b.
 Officials time-out starts on ready for play - 3.
-The clock will run continuously for the first 9 minutes of the 2nd half unless stopped by a team or officials' timeout.
-At the first dead ball at or inside one (1) minute before the end of the half, the Referee shall stop the clock and administer the One Minute Warning.
+The clock will run continuously for the first 18 minutes of the 2nd half unless stopped by a team or officials' timeout.
+At the first dead ball at or inside two (2) minutes before the end of the half, the Referee shall stop the clock and administer the Two Minute Warning.
 The clock will restart on the next snap. - 4.
-During the last one (1) minute of the second half the clock will stop for: - a.
+During the last two (2) minutes of the second half the clock will stop for: - a.
 Incomplete forward pass starts on the snap. - b.
 Out-of-bounds starts on snap.